symbiosika/fastapp-framework/README.md

 ### Mailing

-- [x] Simple functions to send Mails from Backend via SMTP
+- [x] Function to send Mails from Backend via SMTP

+### Interaction

+- [ ] Use Telegram to interact with the App
+- [ ] Send push notifications (PWA)

 ### User handling

 - [x] Simple Username/Password Registration and Login
 - [x] Standard Static page for Login/Logout/Registration
 - [ ] Auth0 Login (Cloud)
-- [b] Users profile page
+- [o] Users profile page
+- [ ] Limited Time-Usage Tokens (to give users without accout access to may do some action)

 ### Payment Integration

 - [ ] Optional payment functions (checked by middleware)
-- [b] Simple Stripe Integration
+- [o] Simple Stripe Integration
-- [b] Standard config for payment plans to the custom app
+- [o] Standard config for payment plans to the custom app
-- [b] Standard Static page to subscribe to a payment plan
+- [o] Standard Static page to subscribe to a payment plan
 - [ ] Standard config for coupons for the custom app
-- [b] Single Payment actions (one-time buy)
+- [o] Single Payment actions (one-time buy)

 ### AI functions